 - Hang paper snowflakes from the ceiling.
 You probably cut a hundred of these as a kid, right?
 Well, cut another hundred—or more— (you can even make a variety of snowflake designs) and hang them from string, white ribbon or clear fishing wire.
 The key to making this look magical is quantity—the more snowflakes the better.

-- Birthday banner are a popular way to say “happy birthday” in a visual way.
+- Birthday banners are a popular way to say “happy birthday” in a visual way.
 But instead of making one with triangle shapes, how about stringing together icicle shapes instead?
 Cut the icicle shapes from white felt, cut the words “happy birthday” from a light-blue felt and either glue or sew the letters in place.
 Attach each icicle to string or encase it inside a long piece of white bias tape (in the correct order, of course) and hang your birthday banner in a highly-visible place.

 - Don’t want to mess with fabric?
 You can make your birthday banner from paper, too.
 Use a word-processing program to print out the letters in light-blue ink onto white cardstock, then cut each cardstock piece into the icicle shape.